sterrettm/cs427-final-project/README.md

 to that folder.
 At that point, you should be able to start the server with "npm start"

 Setting up the client:
- When in the Client folder, you should be able to do "npm start" to star the client One thing to note is that, by default, you will not be able to connect if you have a self-signed certificate for the server.
+ When in the Client folder, you should be able to do "npm start" to start the client One thing to note is that, by default, you will not be able to connect if you have a self-signed certificate for the server.